English

 Once chosen, how do you transition?

 Once the solution is elected and the change approved.
-You must now work on bringing this change into your business as smoothly as you can, to avoid negative reactions to the change.
-To do so, basic change management principle offers us some advice.
+You'll now need to work on bringing this change into your business as smoothly as possible to avoid negative reactions to the change.
+To do so, the basic change management principle offers us some advice.

-The transition doesn’t have to be done in a single day as well.
+The transition doesn’t have to be done in a single day as, well.
 Both systems can run in parallel until people are comfortable using the new system.
-Having the old helpdesk as a backup also helps for the peace of mind of the user, which can always go back to it, if something wrong occurs.
+Having the old helpdesk as a backup also helps for the user's peace of mind, which can always go back to it if something wrong occurs.

-Finally, simply keep the communications channels open, so that any inquiry is answered, better preparing your team for the change to come.
+Finally, keep the communications channels open so that any inquiry is answered, better preparing your team for future change